Life is interposed between two energy levels of an electronAlbert Gyorgyi

 Four billion years ago, before the first living organism was born, the earth was full of energy in different forms.
 The earth was soaked by light and heat from the sun.
 She was sitting in between the 5000 Kelvin Sun and 2.3 Kelvin space.
 The gravitational energy crushed the materials buried underneath and intermittently spewed molten lava on the surface.
 Heat and pressure in the atmosphere kept the wind energy flowing.
 Inorganic elements and molecules exchanged electrons and shuffled their bonding patterns thereby disseminating the chemical energy.
 All these energies gave rise to innumerable dissipative structures before life came to picture.

 One such energy flow gave birth to the first recognizable organism on the ocean floor.
 Of all types of energy, life chose redox energy as its mother and started to build a carbon based structure 4 billion years ago.
 We all are very familiar with redox energy.
 It is the energy released by oxidation – reduction reactions.
-The redox energy is the source for the flame on the candle, the power from the car engine and the magic in the mitochondria.
+The redox energy is the source of energy for the candle flame, the power from the car engine and the magic in the mitochondria.
 They all are the same.
-Jumping of electrons from one energy level to another giving rise to heat and energy.
+Jumping of electrons from one energy level to another releasing heat and energy.
 The candle and the car engine burns the carbon skeleton in the fuel with the oxygen in an abrupt manner liberating copious amount of heat.
 The candle makes a flame with that heat.
 The car engine is structured in such a way that the heat will be transformed into motion.
 The cellular machinery is structured in such a way that the carbon skeleton does not interact with oxygen abruptly instead it happens in a choreographed fashion.
 Oxidation of glucose is carried out stepwise making the electrons jump from one level to another in the electron transport chain.
 This gradual drop of electron energy makes sure that all the energy is not turned into heat like it happens in a candle or car.
 Some of the energy is carefully captured to recharge the chemical battery called ATP.
 The rest of the energy is dissipated as heat and that is why our body is warm.
 Living structures evolved by capturing the energy released when an electron jumps from one energy level to another.
 The most fascinating discovery of science is that this process of gradually tunneling the electron down its energy staircase in order to capture a portion of its energy as ATP is universally present in all life forms.
-The molecular nano-machine that plays a cardinal role in this process called ATP synthase is present in all bacterias, plants, worms, animals and humans.
+The molecular nano-machine that plays a cardinal role in this process called ATP synthase is present in all bacteria, plants, worms, animals and humans.
 Over these years, even though evolution has generated a great variety of structural complexities ranging from fungi to dinosaurs, the power house that is propelling all these phenomena has not seen much of an innovation in 4 billion years.

 The first colony of life had no sophistication to capture the sunlight.
 It rather depended on chemical energy from inorganic elements.
 Natural evolution of chlorophyll molecule gave electron transport chain the access to sunlight.
 The photon from the sun excites an electron in the chlorophyll.
 As this excited electron falls down to the base level, the energy is captured to charge the ATP battery.
 This gave living structures access to an unlimited amount of solar energy.
 We get our share of the pie when we eat the plants or animals.
 Our body lives by using this chemical energy at the rate of 100 Watt.
 Controlled burning of the glucose inside the mitochondria captures the energy of falling electrons which we then use to move, feel, see, smell, taste and dream.
-We will be humbled to know that all movements in our body including the blinking of the eyes and beating of the heart, our consciousness and its dreams are all powered by photons that came from the sun, fell on a chlorophyll molecule and excited its electron.
+We will be humbled to know that all movements in our body including the blinking of the eyes and beating of the heart, our consciousness and its dreams are all powered by photons that had come from the sun, fell on a chlorophyll molecule and excited its electron.

 Life is only a few angstrom away from death